ON SAYING GOODBYE

 Goodbyes that I remember:

 There were other goodbyes during my childhood and they were often when I was going to camp.
 Like I said, I was a home body and although I wanted to go, I almost think I would rather stay.
 However, as I look back, I am glad I said those goodbyes because camp is where I made many decisions for the Lord.
-The first one, salvation, and then giving my life to the Lord for whatever area of service He wanted me in.
+The first one, becoming a believer, and then giving my life to the Lord for whatever area of service He wanted me in.